 Important Considerations

 - Automatic return: Some Audi models automatically return the wipers to their normal position if a door or the bonnet is opened.
 Make sure all doors and the bonnet are closed before starting the service mode.
+If you are worried about this, you can remove the battery negative.

 - Safety first: Always engage service mode before lifting the wiper arms to clean the windscreen or replace the blades to avoid damage.